-After reviewing our parent profiles, you may decide to contact a particular parent.
-After filling out a few questions, we will review your information and begin to facilitate a connection.
-EVERMORE keeps a record of your information, but does not share your story with any external medium (unless permission is specifically sought and granted).
+If you decide you want to contact one of the parents, please answer a few questions here, and we will connect you.
+Evermore keeps a record of your information, but does not share your story with any external medium (unless permission is specifically sought and granted).
 We do not micromanage relationships.
-We expect and have experienced that relationships are respectful and supportive.
+We expect that relationships are respectful and supportive.

 Kirsten had just turned 26, had graduated magna cum laude from Northwestern University, received an award of distinction for her thesis, and lived and worked in downtown Chicago.
 What could be wrong?
 Kirsten died because of bipolar disorder and mania that turned into deep depression, which ultimately led to suicide.
 She is missed every day.

-Angelyn and her husband lost their son, a twin to their four-year-old daughter, during pregnancy.
+Angelyn and her husband lost their son, a twin, during pregnancy.
 She remains both haunted and encouraged by his continuous presence in her daily life.
 Angelyn and her husband are committed to ensuring others who have experienced this phantom loss know they are not alone.

 Christina found herself blessed with a miracle pregnancy despite a long battle with Polycystic Ovary Syndrome.
-Sadly, that baby was not born – nor were the next four lives she carried.
-Christina channeled her energy following the losses of Kinsey, Alba, Sloane, Ray, and Frankie into Soul Cyster Creations, which creates handcrafted memorial keepsakes and infertility encouragement pieces for families.
-Christina strives to honor the memory of the children she lost by helping others realize they are not alone and is committed to helping end the stigma surrounding miscarriage.
+Sadly, that baby was not born – nor were the next five lives she carried.
+Christina channeled her energy following the losses of Kinsey, Alba, Sloane, Ray, Frankie and Mal into Soul Cyster Creations, which creates handcrafted memorial keepsakes and infertility encouragement pieces for families.
+Christina strives to honor the memory of the children she lost by helping others realize they are not alone, and she is committed to helping end the stigma surrounding miscarriage.

-Jackie has faced the devastation of losing a child three times: twice as a mother and more recently as a grandmother.
-While nothing can diminish the pain of losing two children – one late in pregnancy and one at five months of age – Jackie draws comfort from a strong faith in God and is grateful she has been able to use her experience to counsel her bereaved daughter and provide hope to others who continue to struggle.
+Jackie has faced the devastation of losing a child three times – twice as a mother and more recently as a grandmother.
+While nothing can diminish the pain of losing two children – one late in pregnancy and one at five months of age – Jackie draws comfort from a strong faith in God.
+She is grateful she has been able to use her experience to counsel her bereaved daughter and provide hope to others who continue to struggle.

-Jennie is the mother of Alexandra who bravely fought brain cancer for 13 months, before dying on April 6, 2012, just 7 weeks before her 5th birthday.
-Alexandra was survived by her loving older brother, Samuel, now age 12.
-Along with a commitment to her faith, Jennie finds great comfort in volunteering at the hospital where Alexandra received her treatments, and advocating on the Hill for an increased investment in pediatric cancer research.
+Jennie is the mother of Alexandra, who bravely fought brain cancer for 13 months before dying on April 6, 2012, just seven weeks before her 5th birthday.
+Alexandra was survived by her loving older brother, Samuel.
+Along with a commitment to her Catholic faith, Jennie finds great comfort in volunteering at the hospital where Alexandra received her treatments and advocating on the Hill for an increased investment in pediatric cancer research.
 She also continues to work professionally as a cancer researcher.